North Korea marks anniversary with massive artillery drill

 - Artillery drills are a reminder of Seoul's vulnerability if North Korea attacked, analyst says

-(CNN)North Korea's military staged a "large-scale artillery drill" in the country's east Tuesday to mark the founding of the country's army.
+(CNN)North Korea's military has staged a "large-scale artillery drill" to mark the founding of the country's army, amid rising tensions with the West.

-A statement from the South Korean military said the live-fire exercises were underway in the Wonsan region on Tuesday afternoon, but gave no details on what kinds of weapons and military units took part in the drill.
+A statement from the South Korean military said the live-fire exercises were underway in the Wonsan region in the east of the country Tuesday afternoon, but gave no details on what kinds of weapons and military units took part in the drill.

+In a statement from the South Korean Joint Chiefs of Staff, South Korea said it was monitoring the situation and remained "firmly prepared."

-"Our military is closely monitoring the North Korean military's movements and remains firmly prepared," the statement from the South Korean Joint Chiefs of Staff says.
+"Our military is closely monitoring the North Korean military's movements," said the statement.

+Military exercises such as the one undertaken by North Korea are not unprecedented and it was always likely there would have been a show of military force on Armed Forces Day.
+This year is the 85th anniversary of the founding of North Korean army.

+But the timing, as the US increases its military presence in the area, allows North Korea to remind its opponents that it could cause crippling damage with conventional artillery to highly populated areas in South Korea.

 North Korea's drills coincided with military exercises held by US and South Korean navies in the Yellow Sea, off the western coast of the Korean Peninsula.